polanco-jaime/polanco-jaime.github.io/_pages/about.md

   <!-- Column 1: Text -->
   <div style="flex: 3;">
     <p>
-      I am a PhD Candidate in Economics in a joint program between KU Leuven (at the <a href="https://research.kulekuven.be/portal/en/project/3H240489">Leuven Economics of Education Research</a> center) and Pontificia Universidad Javeriana.
+      I am a PhD in Economics from a joint program between KU Leuven (at the <a href="https://research.kulekuven.be/portal/en/project/3H240489">Leuven Economics of Education Research</a> center) and Pontificia Universidad Javeriana.
     </p>
     <p>
-      <strong>Status:</strong> I will defend my dissertation on <strong>March 12, 2026</strong>.
-I am currently available for positions starting immediately or in Fall 2026.
+      <strong>Status:</strong> I defended my dissertation on <strong>March 12, 2026</strong> and am currently available for academic and research positions.
     </p>
     <p>
       I am fortunate to be advised by Professor <a href="https://cea.javeriana.edu.co/w/facultad-de-cea-profesores-econom%C3%8Da-17?redirect=%2Fprofesores">Gloria Bernal</a> and Professor <a href="https://www.kuleuven.be/wieiswie/en/person/00049626">Kristof De Witte</a>.